HarvardURC/Pacbot/docs/Public Designs/2020-21 Bot/README.md

 # Harvard PacBot Design Overview 2020-21
-PCB design files and images of bot can be found here.
+PCB design files and images of the bot can be found in this directory.

 ## Electrical Components
 -1 Raspberry Pi Zero W